antoney1998/antoney1998/README.md

 ### Hi there 👋
-I am Antoney Abraham ,currently in my last year of Computer Science Engineering Under grad.
+I am Antoney Abraham ,currently in my last year of Computer Science Engineering under grad.
 I usually code in python but also getting a hang of c++ and java as well.

-I have hours of experince in commmon python modules like Openpyxl, Selenium, lxml ,tesseract-ocr and pandas.
+I have hours of experince in common python modules like Openpyxl, Selenium, lxml ,tesseract-ocr and pandas.

 <!--